 Digital transformation means that business as usual is over.
 Studies by comScore, Radicati, and Zenith have found that mobile now represents at least 65 percent of digital media time.
 Consumers pick up their mobile phones 150 to 200 times a day, and switch between devices up to 27 times per hour.
 Alongside this mobile explosion, there has been considerable advancement in customer analytics, which now leverages session replay recording, machine learning, and predictive analytics.

 Quantitative Analytics vs Deep Analytics

 With Google Analytics, you get valuable insights into the numbers and metrics: the numbers of page views, unique visits, conversion rates, and ROI.
 But does it tell you why the customer got stuck or abandoned the shopping cart?
 It doesn’t tell you how customers are using your site.

 Wouldn’t it be easier if you could just see a “video” of what happened?
 From the moment the customer entered their password, where did their fingers move on the phone screen?
 What did they actually see on the screen?
 At what point did they give up and leave the app?
 What was their journey to check out?

-Deep Analytics, combined with rich session replay technology, gives you the picture behind the numbers and the ability to visualize digital (online and mobile) journeys in real time.
+Deep Analytics, combined with rich website session replay tools, gives you the picture behind the numbers and the ability to visualize digital (online and mobile) journeys in real time.

 So What is User Session Replay?

 According to Wikipedia, website session replay is “the ability to replay a visitor’s journey on a web site or within a web application.
 Replay can include the user’s view (browser or screen output), user input (keyboard and mouse inputs), and logs of network events or console logs.”